 The WE Forum Global Competitiveness Report: #85, with a downward trend

 A.T.
 Kearney Global Services Location Index: 20th

-Universities: est. 280-800 HE institutions – huge discrepancies in the number depending on the source; six universities listed by QS World University Rankings® 2020 (one ranked 491, the rest >500)
+Universities: est. 280-800 HE institutions – huge discrepancies in the number depending on the source; eight universities listed by QS World University Rankings® 2022 (all >500)

 The largest IT companies: SoftServe, InfoPulse, Intellias, N-iX, Sigma Software, Grammarly

 IT industry market share: 4% of GDP, 1.3% share in employment, 5,600 IT companies, ca. 200,000 IT specialists

 EF English Proficiency Index: 40/112 countries, 30th out of 35 European countries

 International Olympiad in Informatics: 91 medals, 11 gold, 34 silver, 46 bronze